Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 How to prepare for vaginal delivery:

-You will not be able to eat while you are in active labor.
-Your healthcare provider can give you medicines for pain relief if you chose to have them.
+- Your healthcare provider can give you medicines for pain relief if you choose to have them.
 You may need medicine to induce (start) your labor if your labor is not moving forward.
 You may need to move in bed, stand, or walk to help your baby move into position for birth.

 What will happen during vaginal delivery:

 - You can move into several positions during delivery.
 You can lie on your back, have your feet up in stirrups, or squat.
 You may feel pressure on your rectum.
 This pressure is caused by the movement of your baby's head down the birth canal.
 You may feel the urge to push.
-Your healthcare provider will tell you when to push, and guide your baby out of the birth canal.
-Healthcare providers may use forceps or suction to help deliver your baby.
+Your healthcare provider will have you push when you feel the urge.
+He or she will guide your baby out of the birth canal.
+Forceps or suction may be used to help deliver your baby.
 You may also need an episiotomy (incision) to make the vaginal opening larger.
 This will make more room for your baby.

-- After your baby is born, your healthcare provider will put clamps on the cord that connects your baby to the placenta.
-The cord is then cut.
-Your uterus continues to contract after delivery to push out the placenta.
+- At least 1 minute after your baby is born, your healthcare provider will put clamps on the umbilical cord.
+The cord will then be cut.
+Your uterus will continue to contract after delivery to push out the placenta.
+You may be given medicine to prevent heavy bleeding when the placenta is pushed out.
 Your healthcare provider may close your episiotomy incision or any tears with stitches.

 What will happen after vaginal delivery: